rust-embedded/embedded-hal/embedded-hal-async/README.md

 <!--
 ## Minimum Supported Rust Version (MSRV)

-This crate is guaranteed to compile on stable Rust 1.46 and up.
-It *might* compile with older versions but that may change in any new patch release.
+This crate requires nightly newer than 2022-09-13, but keep in mind nightly can break at any time.
 -->

 ## License